Codevate/local-sentry/README.md

 docker-compose up -d
 ```

-Once the containers are running, go to http://localhost:9090 and set this as root URL **with no trailing slash**.
+Once the containers are running, go to http://localhost:9090 and set this as the root URL **with no trailing slash**.
 Fill in the other fields and finish the setup.

 If there are any issues you can check the logs via: